 Yes, this was also in the pro list.
 If you’ve ever had a bad experience with a web design/development team, it likely came from their over-stated skills or over-promised abilities.

 With WordPress’s popularity comes an uncountable number of freelance developers and companies with skills that are impossible to audit.
 Most builders don’t have web developers on-staff, and are even less likely to have expert WordPress developers on-staff.
-In-agency WordPress teams are typically acceptable, but we’ve had venting clients refer to their developers as flakey, unreliable, and the ultimate killer… liars.
+In-agency WordPress teams are typically acceptable, but we’ve had venting clients refer to their developers as flakey, unreliable, and the ultimate killer… “liars.”

 A Google search for a WordPress developer can bring you self-certified experts charging $20-150/hour or more.
 Client reviews can help, but in our experience price does not represent skill.
 We’ve taken over WordPress projects from seemingly credentialed development teams and found horrible things.
 Think of the horror stories home shoppers tell one another about trash and dead animals found in the walls of that “one house.”
 Poor WordPress development is like this.
-It may take a while before you notice a problem, but it’s there and it will find its way out in the experience.
+It may take a while before you notice a problem, but it’s there and it will find its way out into the customer’s experience.

 WordPress’s popularity makes it appealing to spammers, too.
 Spammers that target your website forms and flood your sales team and CRM with junk leads about prescription pills.
 Those same spammers are skilled at finding comment forms where they can leave links to sell all kinds of things you don’t want associated with your company.

 Like I said – love/hate relationship.
 In the end, I believe the disadvantages of WordPress far outweigh the potential advantages.
-Yes, you could call me biased because the ONeil Interactive team created Homefiniti and tailored it for the needs of the home builders.
+Yes, you could call me biased because the ONeil Interactive team created Homefiniti and tailored it for the needs of home builders.
 We were strong WordPress proponents for many years, but we hit too many walls, and we developed Homefiniti because we wanted a better product for our clients.

 If you’re ‘ride or die’ on WordPress, we recommend using our completely free plugin, Builder WebPress.
-We created it to help builders get started with a solid foundation, and included lots of documentation to help less-experienced developers create a better home builder websites.
+We created it to help builders get started with a solid foundation, and included lots of documentation to help less-experienced developers create a better home builder website.